 As an audience developer my main responsibility is to communicate the mission and vision of ERIF to our audience and to establish a relationship with them.
 Alongside my work at ERIF I am also conducting research concerning racism within the Dutch labor market.
 My personal interests lie especially with racism and how this intersects with other forms of oppression.

 Toon Kerkhoff – Logistics Advisor

 As logistics advisor my main responsibilities are venue scouting and ensuring that ERIF can practically host exhibitions, events and activities.
 Alongside ERIF, I work as an assistant professor of Public Administration at Leiden University, the Netherlands, where I teach and conduct research on corruption, ethics and administrative history.
-I am also part of the Anti-Golliwog campaign on Facebook and Tumblr.
+I am also part of the Anti-Golliwog campaign on Facebook.
 You can find out more about my work here.

 Leah Cowan – Content & Communications Coordinator

 I create digital content and communications strategy for ERIF.
 I am an anti-detention and migrants rights activist, currently working at a charity which lobbies and campaigns on behalf of domestic and sexual violence and abuse survivor services.
 I am also Political Editor at gal-dem, an online magazine written by women of colour.

 I contribute to ERIF’s annual Sinterklaas Brand & Product study.
 As an activist, my work focuses on anti-racism and climate justice in the Netherlands.
 My research centers on political participation, social movements and demonstration rights.
 As a Dutch citizen, my time abroad in Singapore and the United States were important in drawing me to this work.

 NB: We depend solely on fund raising and sponsoring in order to host events and organise activities (more info here).
 We do not have paid employees, making us a non-for-profit organisation.